 - 1 teaspoon freshly ground black pepper

-- 9. Transfer the sheets to a wire rack to cool slightly.
+- Transfer the sheets to a wire rack to cool slightly.
 Then whip off your apron, pop as many puffs as can fit into your mouth, place the rest of the puffs on a platter, and offer them to your guests post haste.
-(You can bake these up to 2 hours in advance, then reheat them in a 350°F [176°C] oven for 5 to 7 minutes.
-Or freeze a batch of baked, cooled puffs for up to a month and, just before guests arrive, pop the frozen puffs into a 350°F [176°C] oven for 10 to 12 minutes.)

-This gougères recipe is perfect for that irresistible, one-bite morsel of goodness and delectability that we’re all looking for on the cocktail buffet.
+This cheese gougères recipe is perfect for that irresistible, one-bite morsel of goodness and delectability that we’re all looking for on the cocktail buffet.
 It’s the perfect bite that includes cheesy, salty, savory, and herbal goodness.
-It’s the Rocky Mountain High of Poufs, the Sultan of Savory Puffs!
+It’s the Rocky Mountain High of Poufs, the Sultan of Savory Puffs.

 I can see it pairing well with a great single-malt Scotch, a nice, cool Chardonnay, a good, hearty Cabernet, and an icy Abita Turbodog.
 Yes, all of them!
 And I have to admit, I did sneak one right out of the oven with a diet Coke (decaf, of course).

-These puffs are puffy and chewy, cheesy, and salty, and perfect coming right out of the oven.
+These French cheese puffs are puffy and chewy, cheesy, and salty, and perfect coming right out of the oven.
 They’re great to serve before dinner to friends, but I recommend making two batches for a party.
 You’ll want to check the taste of one as they start cooling, then you’ll find yourself popping “just one more” in your mouth.
 They’re almost too easy to eat.
 One of these times I swear I’ll serve them with something, instead of just eating them while standing at the counter.

 But make the two batches of dough separately, instead of just doubling everything in one pan.